oroinc/documentation/backend/setup/dev-environment/community-edition.rst

 .. code-block::sql

    CREATE DATABASE oro;
+   CREATE USER 'oro_user'@'localhost' IDENTIFIED BY 'P@ssword123';
-   GRANT ALL PRIVILEGES ON oro.* to 'oro_user'@'localhost' identified by 'P@ssword123';
+   GRANT ALL PRIVILEGES ON oro.* to 'oro_user'@'localhost' WITH GRANT OPTION;
    FLUSH PRIVILEGES;

 Replace `oro_user` with a new username and `P@ssword123` with a more secure password.
 Ensure that the password contains